Random thoughts from a French incomer in West Dorset

 As for twitter, I ended up meeting lots of yokels instead.
 Well, lots of incomers to West Dorset anyway.
 And maybe a few locals, I still haven’t worked out how long you have to live somewhere to be a local but I digress, yet again.

-I set up a Social Media account for the businesses in my town @BeaminsterB now grown to a community account mainly looked after by another incomer.
+I set up a Social Media account for the businesses in my town @BeaminsterB now grown to a community account now looked after by others.
 It has been fantastic to see it evolve (and painful at times for the lack of help).

 Some people have a passion for one subject, they become specialists, maybe even gurus and we turn to them for advice.
 Others, like me, live abroad, change career, move away.
 A foreigner maybe, but really just a person who has always wondered why things are the way they are.
 I’m just the quiet type that tries to understand and is lucky enough to have the time to try and find a few answers.
 How else do you end up with random thoughts from an incomer?